 Living in a great city, I was naturally driven to street photography and depicting the quotidian life in its simplest form.
 When I started in this field of photography, I worked accordingly to the established standards of the style.
 At a certain point, I got bored of not being able to illustrate the mood of the “moment” in order to give a more authentic touch to my work.
 Audacious and challenging the rules, I began to process my imagery to make it a little more mysterious.
-This had the effect of combining simple moments of life with my state of mind, hence the name of my series "Quotidian Life".
+This had the effect of combining simple moments of life with my state of mind, ending up in a unique "creative street photography" style, hence the name of my series "Quotidian Life".

 For me, photography is a mode of expression in the same way as writing or playing music.
 Transmitting an emotion is the essence of my photographic work, bringing the viewer into a story.
 More specifically, to make the viewer travel in a world of reverie, leaving all the space to imagination.